zaibacu/rita-dsl/README.md

 [![PyPI download month](https://img.shields.io/pypi/dm/rita-dsl.svg)](https://pypi.python.org/pypi/rita-dsl/)
 [![GitHub license](https://img.shields.io/github/license/zaibacu/rita-dsl.svg)](https://github.com/zaibacu/rita-dsl/blob/master/LICENSE)

-This is a language, loosely based on language [Apache UIMA RUTA](https://uima.apache.org/ruta.html), focused on writing manual language rules, which compiles into [spaCy](https://github.com/explosion/spaCy) compatible patterns.
+This is a language, loosely based on language [Apache UIMA RUTA](https://uima.apache.org/ruta.html), focused on writing manual language rules, which compiles into either [spaCy](https://github.com/explosion/spaCy) compatible patterns, or pure regex.
 These patterns can be used for doing [manual NER](https://spacy.io/api/entityruler) as well as used in other processes, like retokenizing and pure matching